 When checking lubricants and fluids, the three top failure rates were: low or dirty motor oil at 22 percent; low, leaky or dirty coolant at 20 percent; and inadequate brake fluid levels at 18 percent.
 Power steering, coolant and transmission fluids were also checked and had failure rates of 14 percent and below.

 Approximately 14 percent of vehicles had front windshield wiper failures, and 1 percent needed service to rear wipers.
 At least 13 percent of vehicles needed lights replaced, including headlights, brake lights and license plate lights.
-Improperly inflated tires were found best online casino on 9 percent of the cars and 10 percent had worn tread and were in need of replacement.
+Improperly inflated tires were found on 9 percent of the cars and 10 percent had worn tread and were in need of replacement.
 Tire pressure failure rate has steadily declined after recording the highest rate of 54 percent in 2003.

 “Neglected vehicle care almost always means much higher costs down the line in the form of more extensive repairs or lost resale value,” said Rich White, executive director, Car Care Council.
 “Following a routine maintenance program like the Car Care Council’s free personalized schedule and e-mail reminder service can help you drive smart, save money and make informed decisions.”

 The Car Care Council is the source of information for the “Be Car Care Aware” consumer education campaign promoting the benefits of regular vehicle care, maintenance and repair to consumers.
 For more information, visit www.carcare.org.